jhuckaby/pixl-cache/README.md

 The `get()` method fetches a value given a key.
 If the key is not found in the cache the return value will be `undefined`.
 Note that when fetching any key, that object becomes the most recently used.

-Fetching keys will never cause any object to be expired from the cache.
+Fetching keys will never cause any object to be expunged from the cache.

 ## getMeta